Koha backup is not only a technical task. It is the safety plan for your library system.

 sudo mysql -u root -p koha_library < koha_library.sql

-For a compressed file:
+For a compressed SQL file:

 gunzip -c koha_library.sql.gz | sudo mysql -u root -p koha_library